ghazi-hishamuddin/Whey-To-Go-Project/Schema Design/README.md

 ![image](https://github.com/ghazi-hishamuddin/Whey-To-Go-Project/assets/142828521/f07a2f07-388d-4686-a5d6-cdb600d2ee5b)

-This is datatypes proposed in the schema design:
+This is the datatypes proposed in the schema design:

 <img src="https://github.com/ghazi-hishamuddin/Whey-To-Go-Project/assets/142828521/7ab337b5-78b1-4b70-ab31-fa33b912b20d)g"
      height="400" />

 To optimize efficiency and reduce redundancy in the order data, I propose a normalization approach by introducing identifiers for both customer names and their addresses.
 This streamlined schema design aims to enhance data management and retrieval.
 Here's the drafted schema: